Sumit-Soman/cypress-demo/README.md

     **`cypress open --env device=web viewportWidth=1200 viewportHeight=800`

-Similarly otehr configuration will drive the execution as defined in `cypress.json`
+Similarly configuration will drive the test execution as defined in `cypress.json`

 ```
 {